cesalberca/blog/src/infrastructure/articles/en/why-i-migrated-my-blog-to-web-components.md

 }
 ```

-That is probably all you need to know for now of Snowpack, a tool that **saves us the bundle generation time**, which can shave does precious seconds in developments and **avoids complexity**.
+That is probably all you need to know for now of Snowpack, a tool that **saves us the bundle generation time**, which can shave off precious seconds in developments and **avoids complexity**.

 ## Migration process

 In my projects I bet on an architecture which **separates the logic of what my application does from how the user interacts with system**.
 I often follow an architecture with 4 layers: **application**, **domain**, **infrastructure** and **ui**.
 This has allowed me to migrate from Vue to LitElement changing mainly the **ui** layer.
 If you want to know more about this you can watch a talk a gave about [this](https://www.youtube.com/watch?v=NpjecaAgcVQ) (in Spanish).

-What other layers I needed to change?
-The **infrastructure** layer, because when you don't have bundler the imports of Markdown were handled by Webpack with [frontmatter-markdown-loader](https://www.npmjs.com/package/frontmatter-markdown-loader).
+What other layers did I need to change?
+The **infrastructure** layer, because when you don't have bundler the imports of Markdown are handled by Webpack with [frontmatter-markdown-loader](https://www.npmjs.com/package/frontmatter-markdown-loader).
 I had to replace the retrieval of articles with HTTP requests using [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).

 Something so simple as importing non JavaScript files was something that was primarily introduced by Webpack and other bundlers, but is something not native, not [at moment](https://github.com/tc39/proposal-module-attributes) at least.
 Moreover, CSS, image and SVG imports inside JavaScript can be replaced by the use of link, img tags and inlining SVG respectively.